0x06K/MalDevJournal/README.md

+# Taking a short break, this is going to be a lifelong journey, So i will work on it later.
 ### MalDevJournal
 This is my personal collection of malware development notes, tools, code snippets, and resources I explore and learn from.
 It’s my go-to place to keep everything organized and handy.